-to interfere with or disrupt OTWsites or servers or networks connected to OTW sites;
+to interfere with or disrupt the Service, any OTW-hosted Content or sites, servers, Services or networks connected to OTW sites;

-to create an account if you are a resident or national of any country to which the U.S. has prohibited transactions by mandating a trade embargo, as detailed further by the State Department; or
+to create an account if you are a resident or national of any country to which the U.S. has prohibited transactions by mandating a trade embargo, as detailed further by the State Department;

+to create an account if you are under the age of thirteen;

+to create an account if you are: under the age of 16, and a resident or citizen of a country, including a European Economic Area country that states an age that is older than thirteen is required to consent to the processing of personal data without our obtaining written permission from a parent or legal guardian.

-A list of countries that apply the GDPR can be found here.to use OTW services to break any law that applies to you, including any rules or regulations having the force of law.
+A list of countries that apply the GDPR can be found here.
+Each user is responsible for knowing the laws of their own country.

+to use OTW services to break any law that applies to you, including any rules or regulations having the force of law.
 Just by way of example, do not use the services to disseminate restricted technologies or violate laws governing the export of technical data.
 This provision is not intended to deal with matters subject to the Content Policy, but the Content Policy cannot cover every law in every country.
 As a general matter, the Archive follows US law.
 Content that is alleged to violate the law of a relevant jurisdiction will be dealt with according to the procedures established in the Abuse Policy.

 E. Content you see through use of the Service:

-The OTW or users of its services may provide links to other sites.
-The OTW has no control over such sites, and you agree that the OTW is not responsible for and does not endorse their content or availability.
+The OTW or users of its services may provide links to or content via sites that are owned or controlled by third parties, and may use such sites, including Twitter and Tumblr, to communicate information about the OTW and its family of sites.
+The OTW has no control over such sites or their terms of use or privacy policies, and you agree that the OTW is not responsible for and does not endorse their content, terms or availability.

+While we limit the types of embedded content visible or accessible via Archive-hosted Content, some of the content and/or works that you see displayed at the Archive are not hosted on the Archive or by the OTW.
+Such embedded content can include videos, tweets, images that are hosted by third-party sites, or audio files ("User-Embedded Content").
+If you access a page that includes User-Embedded Content, the content file may share data with the hosted site as if you were on or at the hosted site.
+Although all visible Content, including embedded images or other works, must comply with our Content Policy, User-Embedded Content is not otherwise governed by these Terms of Use or the Archive Privacy Policy, and instead is covered by the Terms of Use and/or Privacy Policy of the service that hosts the User-Embedded Content.
+The Archive reserves the right to provide an indicator to users that User-Embedded Content is present on or visible via your Content.

 You understand that the OTW does not prescreen Content or review it for purposes of compliance with the ToS.
-This includes but is not limited to story information, story content, text, graphics, comments, or any other material.
-Content is the sole responsibility of the people who submitted it.
+This includes but is not limited to work information, a work's content, text, graphics, comments, or any other material.
+Content, including User-Embedded Content, is the sole responsibility of the submitter.
 You understand that using the Archive may expose you to material that is offensive, triggering, erroneous, sexually explicit, indecent, blasphemous, objectionable, grammatically incorrect, or badly spelled.